Classic Horror Story-Telling

 Rather than doing full-length books, I’m keen to do shorter horror stories that examine one central theme.
 A single tale that’s reminiscent of the short stories I used to read as a kid – classic tales that had cool names like “The Claw” or “The Forbidden Room” (Hmm, sounds like a good idea for a story…).
 To be honest, I can’t recall who wrote these stories, usually published in anthologies, but I can tell you most were the usual suspects of Edgar Allan Poe, Conan-Doyle and other famous names.

-Because these are short stories (although the first four are hardly “short”) the books will be priced only US$2.99 with Bedtime Story priced at $0.99 for promotional purposes.
+Because these are short stories (although the first four are hardly “short”) the books will be priced only US$2.99 with occasional price drops for promotional purposes.
 They’ll all be published under the banner “Horror Story: Volume XXX”.

 I hope you enjoy them.
-Presently, they’re temporarily in Amazon’s Kindle Unlimited program and exclusive to Amazon, so some of these links won’t work for a while.
+Presently, they’re temporarily in Amazon’s Kindle Unlimited program and exclusive to Amazon, but by November 1st 2017 they’ll available iBooks, Nook, Kobo, Googleplay and a few others.
 Let me know what you think!

 The Girl In The Back Seat